 What is the Fold Test?

 The Fold Test is an easy way to see if something has reflectional symmetry.
-All you have to do is cut out a shape and fold it along an imaginary straight line so one half matches the other side EXACTLY.
-If it can be done then the shape has bilateral symmetry.
-If it can’t be done then the shape is not symmetrical.
+All you have to do is cut out the shape and fold it along an imaginary straight line so one half matches the other.

 Most of the time we do the fold test in our minds i.e. we imagine folding the object.
-Most real life animals would get upset if you tried to fold them in half hehehe
+Most real life animals would tend to get very upset if you tried to fold them in half 🙂

 What the Ninjas Say: